INVISALIGN – Preparation – Before You Start Treatment

-There are a number of things that need to be taken into account before you can start your Invisalign treatment.
+There are a number of things that need to be taken into consideration before you can start your Invisalign treatment.

 All teeth need to be checked both visually and with x-rays before treatment.
 It is very important that the teeth don’t need repair during Invisalign treatment as this could cause problems with the fit of the aligners.